cbsdan/intrusion-detection-system/README.md

 ### Backend Setup
-- Open the backend/requirements.txt file, and make sure the following packages are included: google-auth==2.11.0 google-auth-oauthlib==0.4.6 google-pasta==0.2.0
+- Open the backend/requirements.txt file, and make sure the following packages are included google-auth==2.11.0 google-auth-oauthlib==0.4.6 google-pasta==0.2.0